dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

   > - lower latency
   > - 1000x bandwidth per unit area
   > - 90% reduction in network energy use
+  > - feasibility to connect 10 to
+100 number of devices

 - How is this technology designed?
 What is its primary goal?
 > [!tldr]